How Will You Live in the 2020's?

 In many ways, what gives me hope is that I wonder if there is a critical mass of enough people who are aware of the stakes at hand and who care deeply and have capacity to be part of life-affirming change.

 A decade ago, while I often connected with clients who valued social and environmental justice, none were making this their TOP, driving mission in life.
-In the last year, I’ve observed that a good handful of my clients and students do feel this way: both really frightened about the climate crisis and committed to making a difference.
+In the last year, I’ve observed that a good handful of my clients do feel this way: both really frightened about the climate crisis and committed to making a difference.

 What has struck me is that even just a few years ago, I don’t think I would have been seeing and sensing so much attention to this issue - and so, in my albeit little social sphere, I’m seeing evidence and feeling more hope that we really could pull off the decade we need to.